Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Continuum analysis for the topological excess kurtosis

-Regardless which definition of the excess kurtosis is chosen, it is striking to the eye that the horizontal bands of the three smoothing strategies in Fig.~\ref{fig:kurtosis_pub} are consistent within errors.
+Regardless which definition of the excess kurtosis is chosen, it is striking to the eye that the horizontal bands of the three smoothing strategies in Fig.~\ref{fig:kurtosis_pub} agree within errors.
 This is consistent with what we saw for the second moment (compare Tab.~\ref{tab:results}).
-We feel tempted to speculate that the claim of Ref.~\cite{Bonanno:2023ple} could be extended to say that any moment \footnote{This is equivalent to the statement that the $q_\mr{ren}$ distribution in a fixed physical volume has this property.} of the $q_\mr{ren}$ distribution in a fixed physical volume has a well defined continuum limit which does not depend on whether a ``fixed $t/a^2$'' or a ``fixed $t/r_0^2$'' smoothing strategy was chosen.
+Note that the statement in Refs.~\cite{Ce:2015qha,Bonanno:2023ple} that the universal cutoff $\mu=(8t)^{-1/2}$ of the gradient-flow smoothing strategy has no visible impact on $\<q^2\>$ applies to $\<q^4\>$, too.
+In fact, any moment of the global topological charge distribution (\ref{def_partitionfunction}), and thus the distribution itself, is supposed to enjoy a negligible systematic bias, provided $(8t)^{-1/2}\ll4\pi\Fpi$ holds true \cite{Luscher:2010iy,Luscher:2011bx}.
+Our flow-scale choices $\mu=(0.21\fm)^{-1}\simeq940\MeV$ and $\mu=(0.30\fm)^{-1}\simeq660\MeV$ seem to satisfy this criterion.